 Who administers the CBYX for Young Professionals fellowship?

-CBYX for Young Professionals is administered by Cultural Vistas in the United States, and the Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH in Germany.
-These organizations are awarded grants to administer the program by the U.S. Department of State and the Bundestag Administration (WI4), respectively.
+CBYX for Young Professionals is administered by Cultural Vistas in the United States, and Cultural Vistas Europe in Germany.
+These organizations are awarded grants to administer the program by the U.S. Department of State and the German Bundestag Administration (WI4), respectively.

 Can I still receive financial aid while participating in the program?